Janelia-Trackathon-2023/traccuracy/docs/source/track_errors/ctc.rst

 Intertrack
 ^^^^^^^^^^

-Intertrack edges connect parent cells to daughter cells.
+Intertrack edges connect two nodes with different track IDs, most commonly parent cells to daughter cells, or two cells in non-consecutive frames.
+Note that intertrack edges are not errors, but support the annotation of Wrong Semantic edges, as detailed below.

 .. jupyter-execute::
     :hide-code: